People at Startup Talking

 Hiive (formerly Hiive Markets) is an investment platform for buying and selling shares of stock in private companies.

-It was founded in 2021 by senior employees of Setter Capital, a private equity and venture capital brokerage firm.
+It was founded in 2021 by senior employees of Setter Capital, a leading brokerage in the private equity and venture capital secondary market.

-Their goal was simple: to use the industry's established best practices while eliminating the lack of transparency traditionally associated with private market investing.
+They set out with the goal of leveraging their existing experience while eliminating the lack of transparency traditionally associated with private market investing.

-So they created Hiive, a platform that looks more like a regular stock market brokerage.
+So they created Hiive, a pre-IPO marketplace that functions more like a regular stock market exchange.
 The site displays real-time valuations based on bid, ask, or trade prices from confirmed buyers or sellers.

 Hiive's business model